 How to Install Forklift Safety LightsBlue safety spotlights and pedestrian red zone lights are usually mounted on the overhead guard.
 This prevents them from being crushed or knocked off during operation.
 A TMHNC forklift technician can wire your spotlight so it only operates when the forklift is in motion.

 Insufficient lighting is another problem for material handling operations.
 OSHA requires auxiliary forklift lights when the general lighting is less than two lumens per square foot (OSHA 1910.178(h)(2)).
 This applies to both indoor operations and outdoor operations where lift trucks may operate during non-daylight hours.

-Contact TMH online or by phone for expert advice on how to make your workplace safer.
+Contact TMHNC online or by phone for expert advice on how to make your workplace safer.
 We can design a custom solution for your needs and budget using a wide assortment of aftermarket forklift parts including: